 VPN comes with some great features if you use a trustworthy VPN provider.
 Otherwise, it’s a significant risk.
 Many fake VPN providers are involved in hacking user data.

 - Anonymous and secure browsing

 - Kill switch and DNS leak protection included

-Note: only choose a trustworthy VPN provider that is actually providing that kind of stuff.
-Don’t get involved in by free and fake stuff.
+Note: only choose a trustworthy VPN provider that provides that kind of stuff.
+Don’t get involved in free and fake stuff.

 Issues With VPN:

 VPNs are undoubtedly great security tools.
 However, there still might be slight issues to using a VPN service such as:

 - Many VPN providers claim to offer strict security and an even strict no-logs policy.
 However, they have ended up abusing the privacy of their users.

 - VPNs are not accessible by everyone as you have to pay to subscribe to a service.
 Often these payments are high, and therefore not everyone can use them.

 - Some VPN providers offer excellent services; however, they have a shady logging policy as they may retain some parts of your information and sell it.